-- Call your State Health Insurance Assistance Program (SHIP) to make sure that you qualify for these guaranteed issue rights.
-(See pages 89 92.) - Call your State Insurance Department if you're denied Medigap coverage in any of these situations.
-(See pages 89 - 92.)
+- Call your State Health Insurance Assistance Program (SHIP) to make sure that you qualify for any of these guaranteed issue rights.
+(Go to pages 89 92.) - Call your State Insurance Department if you're denied Medigap coverage in any of these situations.
+(Go to pages 89 - 92.)